vinitkesh/doc_nkb_intro/SingleCycle.md

 Note that here, the AND gate is used to combine the Branch control signal with the Zero output from the ALU.
 This is responsible for the selection of the next PC.

-#### Role of Multiplexors
+### Role of Multiplexors

 As seen above, there are 4 multiplexors required at various stages of the datapath.
 They are needed in order to implement both R-type and I-type instructions using the same datapath.
-Their roles are explained below :-
+Their roles are explained below:-

-1. MUX 1 - This MUX determines which register needs to be written into using the `RegDst` control signal.
-If it’s 0, the write register number comes from the rt field (in the case of I-type), whereas if it’s 1, the write register number comes from the rd field (for R-type instructions)
+1. `MUX 1` - This MUX determines which register needs to be written into using the `RegDst` control signal.
+If it’s 0, the write register number comes from the rt field (in the case of I-type), whereas if it’s 1, the write register number comes from the rd field (for R-type instructions).

-1. MUX 2 - This MUX is placed at the ALU input with `ALUSrc` as the select line.
+1. `MUX 2` - This MUX is placed at the ALU input with `ALUSrc` as the select line.
 When it’s 0, an arithmetic-logical instruction is taking place, and the second ALU operand is the data read from the second register.
 When it’s 1, a memory instruction is taking place, with the second ALU operand being the sign-extended 16-bit immediate field from instruction.

-1. MUX 3 - It chooses which value is stored in the destination register using the `MemtoReg` control signal.
+1. `MUX 3` - It chooses which value is stored in the destination register using the `MemtoReg` control signal.
 This value comes from the ALU (for an R-type instruction) or the memory (for a load).

-1. MUX 4 - The final MUX is used to select if the PC moves onto the sequentially following instruction address (PC + 4) or branches to a target address.
+1. `MUX 4` - The final MUX is used to select if the PC moves onto the sequentially following instruction address (PC + 4) or branches to a target address.
 The control signal that achieves this is the output of the `AND gate` which is 1 in case of a branch instruction and 0 otherwise.

 ![Final](./2024%20Single%20Cycle%20Images/singlecycle-0079.png)
-> Fig 4.
+> Fig 5.
 Datapath with Jump implementation

 Additionally to implement the Jump instruction in the same datapath, an additional MUX, controlled by the jump control signal, is used to determine whether to move to the jump target address or the next consequent instruction.
 This jump target is obtained by shifting the lower 26 bits of the jump instruction left 2 bits (ie. multiplying by 4) and then concatenating the upper 4 bits of PC + 4 as the high-order bits, thus yielding a 32-bit address.